Keith-S-Thompson/the-flat-trantor-society/004-control-key.md

   this registry patch to a shared Windows system unless you're sure that all users of the system are ok with a "non-standard" keyboard layout.

-- Linux:

-  (or GNU/Linux if you prefer)
+- **Linux** (or GNU/Linux if you prefer):

   Fortunately, Linux-based systems generally *do* let you modify keyboard layouts on a per-user basis.
 The specific method can vary depending on which distribution and desktop environment you use.
 I'm running Linux Mint 14 on my home system; other Linux-based systems should be similar.

+  **Linux Mint 14**:

-  From the "System Tools" menu, select "System Settings", then open "Keyboard Layout".
-Select the "Layouts" tab, then click the "Options..."  button.
-Open "Caps Lock key behavior" and select the option you prefer.
+    - From the "System Tools" menu, select "System Settings", then open "Keyboard Layout"
+    - Select the "Layouts" tab
+    - Click the "Options..."  button.
+    - Open "Caps Lock key behavior" and select the option you prefer.
 I use "Make Caps Lock an additional Control but keep the Caps_Lock keysym", which makes both Caps Lock and Control act as a Control key.

+  **Debian 6**:

+    - "System" > "Preferences" > "Keyboard"
+    - Select the "Layouts" tab
+    - Highlight the layout you use (mine is "USA")
+    - Click the "Options" button
+    - Under "Ctrl key position", select "Make CapsLock an additional Ctrl", or whichever option you prefer.

-- MacOS:
+- **MacOSX**:

   I'll add instructions for MacOS later.

+*Last updated Mon 2013-12-30 17:04:43 PST*